IBM/iot-analytics-anomaly/README.md

 ```

 Invoke the `register_entity.py` script.
-This script will create an Entity Type, and populate sample data for each column.
-This will also add an additional "anomaly_score" column where we can place the model results
+This script will create an Entity Type, and inject sample data for each metric column.
+This will also create an additional "anomaly_score" column where we can place the model results

 ```
 python scripts/register_entity.py